 The system is working harder but accomplishing less.

-How I Diagnose High Low Side Pressure Step by Step
+How to Diagnose High Low Side Pressure Step by Step

 This is my real-world approach.